What is a teacup puppy?

 What is the average lifespan of a teacup puppy?

-The average lifespan of a teacup or toy sized dog is 10 to 15 years!
-That's longer than the lifespan of a large breed dog!
+The average lifespan of a teacup or toy sized dog is 15 years, whereas the lifespan of a large breed dog is 10 - 12 years.

 What are the prices of your puppies?